 In overseeing the institutions under its authority, the Federal Reserve seeks primarily to promote safety and soundness, including compliance with laws and regulations.

 Safety and Soundness

-To promote the safety and soundness of financial institutions, the Federal Reserve conducts on-site examinations and inspections, conducts off-site surveillance and monitoring, and takes enforcement and other supervisory actions as necessary.
+The Federal Reserve uses a range of supervisory activities to promote the safety and soundness of financial institutions and maintain a comprehensive understanding and assessment of each firm.
+These activities include horizontal reviews, firm-specific examinations and inspections, continuous monitoring and surveillance activities, and implementation of enforcement or other supervisory actions as necessary.
 The Federal Reserve also provides training and technical assistance to foreign supervisors and minority-owned and de novo depository institutions.

 Examinations and Inspections

 The Federal Reserve conducts examinations of state member banks, FMUs, the U.S. branches and agencies of foreign banks, and Edge Act and agreement corporations.
 In a process distinct from examinations, it conducts inspections of holding companies and their nonbank subsidiaries.
 Whether an examination or an inspection is being conducted, the review of operations entails

 - an evaluation of the adequacy of governance provided by the board and senior management, including an assessment of internal policies, procedures, controls, and operations;

 - an assessment of the quality of the risk-management and internal control processes in place to identify, measure, monitor, and control risks;

 - an assessment of the key financial factors of capital, asset quality, earnings, and liquidity; and